-Ms. Virginia Davis Wilmerding (also known as Ginny Wilmerding), aged 51, was appointed as an Independent Non-executive Director of the Company on 9 April 2021.
-She holds a A.B. degree in East Asian Studies from Princeton University and is an experienced reputational risk advisor and environmental, social and governance ("ESG") expert.
+Ms. Virginia Davis Wilmerding, aged 52, was appointed as an Independent Non-executive Director of the Company with effect from 9 April 2021.
+Ms. Wilmerding holds a A.B. degree in East Asian Studies from Princeton University and is an experienced reputational risk advisor and ESG expert.